hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_action.html.markdown

 * `logic_app_trigger_name` - (Required) The Name of the Logic App Workflow Trigger.
 Changing this forces a new Sentinel Alert Rule Action to be created.

-* `rule_id` - (Required) The ID of the Sentinel Alert Rule where the Sentinel Alert Rule Action should exist.
+* `sentinel_alert_rule_id` - (Required) The ID of the Sentinel Alert Rule where the Sentinel Alert Rule Action should exist.
 Changing this forces a new Sentinel Alert Rule Action to be created.

 ## Attributes Reference